-- Californians pay both the highest gas prices and gas taxes in the nation.
-California gas prices are more than \$1/gallon higher than the national average.
-Due to surging inflation, gas prices have risen by 50% over the past year. - The Legislature is responsible for California's high gas taxes, and these taxes contribute to the high cost of living.
+- Californians currently pay the highest gas prices and gas taxes in the nation.
+California gas prices are more than \$1/gallon higher than the national average. - The Legislature is responsible for California's high gas taxes, and these taxes contribute to the high cost of living.
 Californians spend more on transportation costs than any other household expense except housing.
-In addition to increasing the gas tax, the Legislature has caused the average cost of registering a vehicle to increase by 57% over the past five years (currently \$273). - California fails to deliver on promises that gas tax revenues will be used to improve roads.
-According to U.S. News & World Report, California ranks 47th in the nation for road quality and 46th for average commute time. - Republicans believe that California's high gas taxes and gas prices are a regressive burden on low-income and middle class families.
+In addition to increasing the gas tax, the Legislature has caused the average cost of registering a vehicle to increase by more than 75% over the past six years (currently \$307). - California fails to deliver on promises that gas tax revenues will be used to improve roads.
+According to U.S. News & World Report, California ranks 46th in the nation for road quality and 47th for average commute time. - Republicans believe that California's high gas taxes and gas prices are a regressive burden on low-income and middle class families.
 As the cost of living continues to rise due to inflation, the Legislature must do everything in its power to reduce pain at the pump.